Resilience in Life and Agriculture Requires Hard Work

 That’s what I’ve tried to do on my farm.
 We use the best evidence-based science, staying up to date on physics, chemistry, and biology to raise our crops, protect them from weeds and pests, and keep our soil healthy.

-Like our friend on Mars, we rely on all the manure we can find, including human digestate.
-The urban population-far removed from land, food, and farming-tends not to think a lot about farming.
+Like our friend on Mars, we rely on all the manure we can find, including human digestat.
+The urban population-far removed from land, nourriture, and farming-tends not to think a lot about farming.
 And when they visit the bathroom, the “flush-and-forget” mentality is overwhelming.
 With smart policies and the necessary investments, we and others are trying to source and use scientifically this excellent fertilizer.

 It’s science, not science fiction—and it illustrates the kind of thinking we’ll increasingly depend on if we’re to feed a booming global population.
 Resilience requires farmers to do more with less.
 We need access to the world’s best technologies, like gene editing, and access to the world’s markets through free trade.